Genetics: The Unique Blueprint for Heart Health

 Doctors often recommend an aspirin a day to decrease your risk of heart attack.
 However, if you don’t have the LPA gene you are 15 times more likely to have bleeding episodes or hemorrhages in your stomach or brain.
 Knowing your status can enable you to make wise choices.
 An aspirin can help you or harm you depending on your genes.

 LPA-Intron 25 gene can predict your risk of Coronary Heart Disease (CD), the KIF6 Genotype Test can determine your response to statin drugs, and the CYP2C19 Genotype Test can determine how well you metabolize anti clotting agents.
 Rapid metabolizers are at increased risk of bleeding and can have a hemorrhagic stroke from bleeding into the brain.
 Poor metabolizers may not benefit from certain anti clotting agents.
 Although, genetic testing can unlock the answers to what works best for you.

 Genes are NOT your destiny

-Genes are like light switches.
+For instance, genes are like light switches.
 Your lifestyle, environment, supplements, habits and medications can turn them on or off.
 You are not at the fate of your genes, Your genetic blueprint can assist you and your doctor in personalized care.
-You can determine your risk as well as the best preventive or treatment strategies Invest in your health by consulting with a physician who has expertise in personalized medicine.
+Although, you can determine your risk as well as the best preventive or treatment strategies Invest in your health by consulting with a physician who has expertise in personalized medicine.
 You can prevent heart attacks and prevent strokes if you act before it occurs.